 A man gets a boat which for two years becomes his very self- His morning hope, his evening dream, His joy throughout the day.
 With him is a second in command, an engineer, and some others.
 They prove each other's souls habitually every few days, by the direct test of peril, till they act, think, and endure as a unit, in and with the boat.
 That commander is transferred to another boat.
 He tries to take with him if he can, which he can't, as many of his other selves as possible.
 He is pitched into a new type twice the size of the old one, with three times as many gadgets, an unexplored temperament and unknown leanings.
-After his first trip he comes back clamouring for the head of her constructor, of his own second in command, his engineer, his cox, and a few other ratings.
+After his first trip he comes back elamouring for the head of her constructor, of his own second in command, his engineer, his eox, and a few other ratings.
 They for their part wish him dead on the beach, because, last commission with Soand-so, nothing ever went wrong anywhere.
-A fortnight later you can remind the commander of what he said, and he will deny every word of it.
-She's not, he says, so very vilethings considered, barring her fiveton torpedo-derricks, the abominations of her wireless, and the tropical temperature of her beer-lockers.
-All of which signifies that the new boat has found her soul, and her commander would not change her for battle-cruisers.
-Therefore, that he may remember he is the Service and not a branch of it, he is after certain seasons shifted to a battle-cruiser. where he lives in a blaze of admirals and aiguillettes, responsible for vast decks and crypt-like flats, a student of extended above-water tactics, thinking in tens of thousands of yards instead of his modest but deadly three to twelve hundred.
-And the man who takes his place straightway forgets that he ever looked down on great rollers from a sixty-foot bridge under the whole breadth of heaven, but crawls and climbs and dives through conningtowers with those same waves wet in his neck, and when the cruisers pass him, tearing the deep open in half a gale, thanks God he is not as they are, and goes to bed beneath their distracted keels. . .
-EXPERT OPINIONS "But submarine work is coldblooded business."
+A fortnight later you can remind the eommander of what he said, and he will deny every word of She's not, he says, so very vile things eonsidered, barring her fiveton torpedo-derricks, the abominations of her wireless, and the tropical temperature of her beer-loekers.
+All of which signifies that the new boat has found her soul, and her eommander would not ehange her for battle-eruisers.
+Therefore, that he may remember he is the Service and not a branch of it, he is after eertain seasons shifted to a battle-eruiser, where he lives in a blaze of admirals and aiguillettes, responsible for vast deeks and erypt-like flats, a student of extended above-water taeties, thinking in tens of thousands of THE FRINGES OF THE FLEET 73 yards instead of his modest but deadly three to twelve hundred.

+And the man who takes his place straightway forgets that he ever looked down on great rollers from a sixty-foot bridge under the whole breadth of heaven, but crawls and climbs and dives through conningtowers with those same waves wet in his neck, and when the cruisers pass him, tearing the deep open in half a gale, thanks God he is not as they are, and goes to bed beneath their distracted keels.
+EXPERT OPINIONS "But submarine work is cold-blooded business."
 (This was at a little session in a green-curtained "wardroom" cum owner's cabin.)
 "Then there's no truth in the yarn that you can feel when the torpedo's going to get home?"
 I asked.
 "Not a word.
 You sometimes see it get home, or miss, as the case may be.
 Of course, it's never your fault if it misses.
-It's all your secondin-command."
+It's all your second-in-command."
 "That's true, too," said the second.
 "I catch it all round.
 That's what I am here for."
-"And what about the third man?"
+"And what about the third man?".
 There was one aboard at the time.